 Please Note: The test for trademark infringement does not require two names to be identical.
 Only confusingly similar to the consumer, so the spelling doesn’t need to be the same.

 During your investigation, you may also notice that certain descriptive terms and geographic designations are less capable of trademark protection.
 This is because the underlying policy of the USPTO is not to prevent any business owners from using descriptive terms and names to describe their businesses.

 For example, “Los Angeles Tacos” would more than likely be refused a trademark registration in connection with food truck services because “Tacos” is descriptive of the food and “Los Angeles” indicates the location.

 This issue is prevalent in the restaurant industry and has spilled into the food truck arena.
 This is due to many food service businesses enjoy naming their restaurant or food truck with descriptive terms.
 These include terms such as Bar and Grill, Mediterranean Cuisine, Denver Steakhouse, etc.

 Learn how to increase your chances of obtaining registration through the USPTO.
 Use fewer descriptive terms and geographic designations or considering a unique alternative such as making up a word.

 There are three points you must include in your initial trademark inquiry.

 - Are there any existing trademark registrations that might prohibit you from using your proposed name?

 There is one more point you must consider.
 There may be names and trademarks that are being used by other food trucks or restaurants that have not secured federal trademark registrations.
 These food service competitors have acquired common law rights through their use of the name, which is defined by limited geographic regions of use.

-We hope this article has shed some light on US trademark law as it applies to trademarking your mobile food truck name.
+We hope this article has shed some light on US trademark law.
+Use it as a starter guide and have an attorney determine if it applies to trademarking your mobile food truck name.
 Share your thoughts on this topic on social media.
 Facebook | Twitter